Krystal Jung: 2018–present: Continued acting career and labels transition

 In 2021, Jung starred in KBS2's drama Police University, playing Oh Kang-hee, a freshman at Korean National Police University, alongside Cha Tae-hyun and Jinyoung.

 In 2022, Jung starred alongside Kim Jae-wook in the KBS2's romantic-comedy Crazy Love, playing Lee Shin-ah, a quiet but capable secretary whose life takes an unexpected turn.
 For her performance, she received the "Popularity Award", at the 2022 KBS Drama Awards.

 In 2023, Jung starred in Cobweb, a period black comedy-drama film directed by Kim Jee-woon.
 It was premiered in the non-competitive section at the 2023 Cannes Film Festival.
 She received the "Best New Actress" award at the 33rd Buil Film Awards, and the "Best Supporting Actress" award at the Chunsa Film Art Awards 2023 for the role.

 In February 2024, Jung released cover song of Leila Hathaway's "I'm Coming Back" through SoundCloud and also confirmed to join the label Beasts & Natives (BANA).
 Later in the same year, she made a special appearance in The Player 2: Master of Swindlers, the sequel to the 2018 drama Player. in which she starred as Cha Ah-ryung.

 In January 2025, Jung was confirmed to star in the film Audition 109, co-directed by Jung Woo and Oh Seong Ho.
 In March 2025, Jung was selected as the ambassador for French Film Week, which was scheduled to take place from April 4 to 13.
 During a Q&A session following a general screening of the film Suspended Time, she revealed that she had been preparing for her solo album.

 In April 2025, Jung starred as a special guest role in the fantasy romance drama Way Back Love as a senior grim reaper.
 The episode premiered on April 15.

-In July 2025, it was confirmed that Jung would star in the tvN drama How to Become a Building Owner alongside Ha Jung-woo, Im Soo-jung, Kim Jun-han, and Shim Eun-kyung.
-She is set to play Lee Kyung, a character who assists her mother’s real estate business.
+In July 2025, it was confirmed that Jung would star in the tvN drama Mad Concrete Dreams alongside Ha Jung-woo, Im Soo-jung, Kim Jun-han, and Shim Eun-kyung.
+She is set to play Jeon Yi-kyung, a character who assists her mother's real estate business.
 The drama is scheduled to air in the first half of 2026.

 On November 6, 2025, Jung announced through her agency BANA's official YouTube channel, released episode 1 of her solo album production series Charging Crystals and announced would release her solo album's first single "Solitary" on November 27.